This story has been updated. It was originally published on December 19, 2019.

 Ask your friends (or strangers)

-Don’t let algorithms and rankings take over your life completely—bring some old-school recommendations back into the mix by asking everyone you know about which podcasts you need to be listening to.
+Although algorithms and rankings can be powerful, don’t let them take over your life completely.
+Balance your AI-generated diet with some old-school recommendations by asking everyone you know about which podcasts you need to be listening to.

-Every social interaction is an opportunity—an awkward dinner party, a catch-up with an old friend, sitting in the work cafeteria at lunchtime, standing at the bus stop and noticing someone is listening to something (just be respectful of personal space).
-If you ask your friends and relatives with a taste most like yours for recommendations, you’re likely to get some high-quality matches back.
+Every social interaction is an opportunity: an awkward dinner party, a catch-up with an old friend, sitting in the work cafeteria at lunchtime, standing at the bus stop and noticing someone is listening to something (just be respectful of personal space).
+If you ask for recommendations from friends and relatives who have a taste most like yours, you’re likely to get some high-quality suggestions.